kyrie25/dotfiles/README.md

 This will get updated from time to time as I tweak my setup (or when I remember that I tweaked my setup).

+> [!WARNING]\
+> **DO NOT** blindly copy these configurations, otherwise your system might not work as intended, or even boot.\
+> Know what you're doing and adapt them to your own needs.

 # repository structure

 - `config/` - contains configurations for other applications